benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 -> use knitr to get markdown (with computation of figures and tables)
 -> use pandoc to get HTML/PDF/DOCX

-...with a single R function `render`
+...with a single easy R function `render`

 ***
 `